Brent Information about SEND Applications and the Offer process can be viewed from the following links:

 Who do I contact in regards to SEND in school?

 Each school has a dedicated person who supports the teachers, children and parents of children with SEND.
 This person is called the SENDCo (Special Educational Needs coordinator).
-For St. Joseph’s Catholic Infant and Junior Schools, this is Miss K Gaynor.
+For St. Joseph’s Catholic Infant School, this is Miss.
+Gaynor.
 If you wish to contact Miss Gaynor please call the school office or you can e-mail her

 St. Joseph’s Catholic Infant School

 School Office – 020 8903 6032

 How do I know if my child has SEND?

 All children are very different, all progress at different speeds and enjoy very different parts of the curriculum.
 If your child is in the early acquisition of

 How does the school identify my child has SEND?